 SDMs are accompanied by several limitations that are important to consider.
 SDMs are correlative in nature and are susceptible to biases in sample and parameter selection (Regos et al., 2019; Sofaer et al., 2018).
 Here, we used geographic undersampling and a balanced random forest design to reduce the impact of sampling bias and selected both climate and land cover parameters to include biologically relevant variables, but other potentially causative variables could remain.
+We note that our results capture correlations between species occurrence and environmental factors, and thus cannot determine a causal link between where either species is found and the environment.
+Habitat occupancy change could occur independently of environmental change, such as if all suitable sites were not yet occupied due to temporal lag.
+Increased occupancy as the species reaches already suitable sites would correlate with further environmental change and be captured by our species distribution models.
+Our models similarly cannot distinguish lagged responses to environmental trends that pre-date our dataset from responses to within-dataset trends.
+Because our models were trained on species occurrences, the niches described by our model depend on a combination of environmental factors that are physiologically or behaviorally favored by the species (the fundamental niche for the species), dispersal behavior and limitations, and biotic factors that influence where the two species will occur (Soberón & Nakamura, 2009).
+We included a broad set of climatic, land use, topographic, and hydrologic factors within our SDMs to capture the environmental factors that could influence occurrence, but these factors may be incomplete, or may be too coarse to capture local scale habitat use.
+Our connectivity analysis investigated whether environmental change could influence the dispersal limitations for either species, but assumed that dispersal ability and habitat use remained constant over time.
+Further work is needed to investigate variation in dispersal behavior within the great-tailed grackle and boat-tailed grackle to determine the possible influence of dispersal behavior in the range dynamics for both species (see Q1 and Q2 of Logan et al. (2021) for project proposals).
 Recent work promotes the inclusion of biotic factors in SDMs such as pathogen, predator, or competitor species because interspecific dynamics can play a major role in determining species ranges (Gaston, 2003; Paquette \& Hargreaves, 2021; Stephan et al., 2021).
-Future work could investigate how the presence of nest predators such as the fish crow (*Corvus ossifragus*), which overlaps in range with BTGR but not sGTGR (Post et al., 1996), could also prevent BTGR from expanding its range.
+Determining the relevant biotic factors for each species remains challenging, but future work could investigate how the presence of nest predators such as the fish crow (*Corvus ossifragus*), which overlaps in range with boat-tailed grackles but not great-tailed grackles (Post et al., 1996), could also prevent the boat-tailed grackle from expanding its range.

-In conclusion, this investigation found support for the hypothesis that the range expansion of GTGR and range stability of BTGR is an example of niche shifting and niche conservatism in a sister-species pair.
-Despite the many similarities between these two species, they occupy distinct niches and had divergent responses to anthropogenic change.
-While BTGR range conformed to climate change, GTGR expanded across new human-altered environments.
-Our results are consistent with the hypothesis that behavioral flexibility may have allowed GTGR to expand their range by using new habitats.
-Further studies on how ecology, gene flow, and behavior created such different niche dynamics will shed light on the mechanisms that limited the BTGR but not the GTGR.
+In conclusion, this investigation found that across the range expansion of the great-tailed grackle, the species now occupies a wider variety of habitats than previously, while the boat-tailed grackle is found within the same habitats over time, even as environments have changed.
+Despite the many similarities between these two species, they occupy distinct niches and appear to have divergent responses to anthropogenic change.
+While the boat-tailed grackle range currently conforms to climate change, the great-tailed grackle has expanded across new human-altered environments.
+The potential causes for the observed widening of habitat use in the great-tailed grackle, but not the boat-tailed grackle demand further investigation of the ecology, gene flow, and behavior of both species that could have created such different range dynamics..
 This work will elucidate the role of behavior in shaping species ranges in our rapidly changing world.
+We encourage others to also consider behavior when attempting to understand what limits species ranges (e.g., Greggor et al. 2016).

 # Data Availability